nicolossus/IN4200/IN4200_HE2_15244/README.md

   - **``mpi_count_friends_of_ten.h``**
     - Header file for ``mpi_count_friends_of_ten.c``.
   - **``helperfunc.h``**
-    - Header file containing helper functions for allocating, freeing and printing arrays
+    - Header file containing helper functions for allocating, freeing and printing arrays.

 - **``serial_main.c``**:
   - Serial main program.
 Allocates a 2D array of dimension M x N, assigned with appropriate integer values, and then calls the ``count_friends_of_ten`` to count the number of “triple-friends of 10” in the 2D array.